Child Tax Credit 2021: Payments to be disbursed starting July 15 — here's when the money will land - CBS News - Bioreports

 The enhanced Child Tax Credit (CTC) is the latest use of the tax code to deliver money into millions of household bank accounts, following three rounds of direct stimulus checks that were, in fact, tax rebates.
 President Joe Biden’s American Rescue Plan authorized an expansion of the CTC, which has existed since the late 1990s, to more quickly provide monthly checks to low- and moderate-income households.

 The expansion boosts the credit from $2,000 to $3,600 for each child under 6 or $3,000 for children ages 6 to 17.
-It also makes the CTC “refundable,” which means that people can get it even if they don’t owe federal income tax, which will increase the number of low-income households that qualify for the payments.
+It also makes the CTC “refundable” — that means people can get it even if they don’t owe federal income tax, increasing the number of low-income households that qualify for the payments.

+But not everyone will qualify for the expanded credit.
+To get the full enhanced CTC, single taxpayers must earn less than $75,000 and joint filers must earn less than $150,000, with payments reduced by $50 for every $1,000 of income above those limits.
+The enhanced payments phase out for single taxpayers earning $95,000 and joint filers earning $170,000 — but most households earning above those limits will still qualify for the regular $2,000 per-child CTC.

 The checks are arriving at a time when the economy is rebounding, yet still bears the scars of the pandemic.
 Nearly 7 million fewer people are on payrolls today than prior to the pandemic, and one-quarter of Americans struggled to pay their household expenses in the previous week, according to Census survey data from mid-June.